ipalbeniz/from-java-8-to-x/README.md

 # Structure
 The examples are organized into packages named `java<version>`, where each package corresponds to a specific version of Java.
 For instance:
-- java9: covers jshell, collections factory methods and other features ...
+- java9: covers jshell, collections factory methods, and other features ...
-- java23: highlights the latest features introduced in Java 23.
+- java24: highlights the latest features introduced in Java 24.

 Each package contains code examples, explanations, and resources relevant to the specific version.